Locked-chess-official/modules_for_freethreading/README.md

 ## Description

 See [https://github.com/python/cpython/pull/135550](https://github.com/python/cpython/pull/135550).
 Now the free-threading is not a experimental feature anymore.
-However, the `.pyd` files are different between two executions.
+However, the `.pyd` files are different between two executable.
-This repository is make sure that if the `.pyd` files are not the files for the execution environment, it will be reinstall for the currently version.
+This repository is make sure that if the `.pyd` files are not the files for the executable version, it will be reinstall for the currently version.

 ## Note

-Make sure that the packages have the version that is compatible with the python execution environment.
+Make sure that the packages have the version that is compatible with the current python executable version.
 The `cp313-cp313` should be used for the normal, while the `cp313-cp313t` should be used for the free-threading.

 ## Usage